namtax/deploy-elasticsearch/README.md

 ### Bootstrap, install and configure ElasticSearch with Chef Solo on an Ubuntu EC2 server

-This is an adaptation of the great tutorial [deploying elasticsearch with chef solo](http://www.elasticsearch.org/tutorials/deploying-elasticsearch-with-chef-solo/) written by Karel Minařík which aims to works on Ubuntu based servers.
+This is an adaptation of the great tutorial [deploying elasticsearch with chef solo](http://www.elasticsearch.org/tutorials/deploying-elasticsearch-with-chef-solo/) written by Karel Minařík.

-It's a simple Rake task that launches an EC2 AMI based on Ubuntu.
+It's a simple Rake task that launches an EC2 Instance based on Ubuntu.
-It currently uses the Ubuntu 12.04 TLS (ami-d0f89fb9), but it should work with other Ubuntu version/AMI.
+It currently uses the Ubuntu 12.04 LTS (ami-d0f89fb9), but it should work with other Ubuntu version/AMI.
-A 25gb EBS is attached to the AMI.
+A 25gb EBS volume is attached to the AMI to store the Elasticsearch indexes (size is configurable).

 It basically installs and configures Elasticsearch through Chef-solo recipes.
 Elasticsearch is monitored by Monit and Nginx is used as a proxy.